Click here to visit our sponsor Absolute Authentic

 The key to the team's success has been the enduring partnership between Frank Williams and Patrick Head, which has no parallel in the history of Formula One.
 As a designer, Patrick has shown a rare ability to keep his feet firmly on the ground, yet allow his imagination full reign.
 Further, he gathered around him a team of engineers of like mind, capable of exploring new avenues.

 Until such devices were banned at the end of 1993 Williams set the standard in areas such as active suspension.
 Under Adrian Newey, the team's aerodynamic package was also second to none.
-By the end of 1997, Williams had won 103 Grands Prix, taken pole position 107 times, had won nine Constructors' Championship, and has provided the wherewithal for drivers to take their championship on seven occasions.
+By the end of 1997, Williams had won 103 Grands Prix, taken pole position 107 times, had won nine Constructors' Championship, and had provided the wherewithal for drivers to take their championship on seven occasions.

-That last statement is phrased carefully because Williams regards the constructors' championship as paramount.
+That last statement is phrased carefully because Williams regards the Constructors' Championship as paramount.
 Indeed, the team's record with its treatment of drivers has been uneven.
-Nelson Piquet, Nigel Mansell, Alain Prost and Damon Hill all left Williams amid varying degrees of acrimony immediately after winning the title and there are other instances of drivers not flourishing at Williams.
+Nelson Piquet, Nigel Mansell, Alain Prost and Damon Hill all left Williams amid varying degrees of acrimony immediately after winning the title and there are other instances of drivers not flourishing at the team.
 Halfway into his first season, 1997, Heinz-Harald Frentzen had the threat of the sack hanging over him and it has to be said that he did not look at all special.
 Come 1999 and Frentzen, driving for Jordan, was a man transformed, meanwhile Alessandro Zanardi, who had taken Frentzen's place at Williams, saw his career fall to pieces.

-Williams' great partnership with Renault came to an end after 1997 and for the next two years, Williams had to fall back on Supertec customer engines, which saw it slip down the grid.
+Williams' great partnership with Renault came to an end after 1997 and for the next two years, the team had to fall back on Supertec customer engines, which saw it slip down the grid.
 The team also lost the services of its brilliant Chief Designer, Adrian Newey (Patrick Head is Technical Director).
 Newey wanted a share in the company to secure his long-term commitment since he was being beguiled by other, very lucrative, offers.
-Frank Williams refuse and Newey went to McLaren and McLaren straight away won two drivers' championships and the 1998 constructors' championship.
-It must remain a matter of speculation how much Williams comparative decline, 1998-9, was due to having to use customer engines and losing its chief designer to one of its main rivals.
+Frank Williams refused and Newey went to McLaren and McLaren straight away won two drivers' championships and the 1998 Constructors' Championship.

 In 2000 Jenson Button and Ralf Schumacher re-established Williams at the front end of the grid whilst Juan Pablo Montoya's arrival to partner Schumacher for 2001 created what many saw as the F1 'dream team'.